RTEMS/rtems-docs/c_user/semaphore_manager.rst

 indicating that the semaphore is not available.
-If the calling task chooses to wait for a semaphore and the current semaphore count is zero or negative, then it is decremented by one and the calling task is placed on the semaphore’s wait queue and blocked.
+If the calling task chooses to wait for a semaphore and the current semaphore count is zero or negative, then it is decremented by one and the calling task is placed on the semaphore's wait queue and blocked.
 If the semaphore was created with the ``RTEMS_PRIORITY`` attribute, then the calling task is inserted into the queue according to its priority.
 However, if the semaphore was created with the ``RTEMS_FIFO`` attribute, then